 In order to obtain a BA (Hons) Business Management with Combined Studies degree, students require (amongst other requirements) a cumulative GPA across the entire degree of 2.0.
 This is a 'C' average.
 A minimum GPA of 2.0 must also be achieved in all courses taken to fulfil major requirements.
-For information on the calculation of the UK GPA as a basis for final degree classifications, see the myacademics page of the university portal at: https://my.richmond.ac.uk/myacademics/default.aspx
+For information on the calculation of the final degree classifications, see the myacademics page of the university portal at: https://my.richmond.ac.uk/myacademics/default.aspx